youDigHere/p1_cv-htmlCSS/README.md

-# CV in html and CSS
+# CV in html, CSS